clay-curry/clay-curry/README.md

 im an average computer programmer from the average place of [Oklahoma City](https://www.visitokc.com) with an unusual connection to tooling, history of technology, applied statistics, and human computer interaction. usually some combination of these will decide how I use my time and energy. whenever my terminal is closed, people around me generally find me funny and easy to deeply connect with. otherwise, i'm locked in.

-looking for a teammate? wanna build something cool (measured in stars, users, engagement) together? email me (please)!
+are you building something cool (measured in stars, users, engagement) together? looking for a teammate? email me (please)!

-i will accept any circulating [currency](https://en.wikipedia.org/wiki/List_of_circulating_currencies) and opportunities to learn.
+i value connection, learning opportunities, and any recognized [currency](https://en.wikipedia.org/wiki/List_of_circulating_currencies) (any listed).

 <!--